Book a Free Strategy Call

 - Actions:

-- Track Performance: Once posted, the workflow pulls engagement data (likes, comments, shares, clicks) back into a central dashboard or the original content calendar, enabling easy performance analysis.
+- Track performance: once posted, the workflow pulls engagement data (likes, comments, shares, clicks) back into a central dashboard or the original content calendar for easy performance analysis.

 - Tools: Buffer, Hootsuite, Sprout Social, Make, n8n.